 To get your vitamin D up, spend 15 to 20 minutes daily exposed to direct sunlight.
 Foods are generally pretty low in vitamin D, so a supplement may be useful to help improve your levels.

 3. Iron is the most common nutrient deficiencies, particularly among female athletes.
 Iron is critically important for carrying oxygen to the muscles.
 A deficiency leads to fatigue and poor performance.
 Female athletes are at risk due to inadequate intake of iron in combination with monthly blood losses.

 To meet your iron needs, try to include high-iron foods at every meal.
 The most absorbable type of iron is found in animal foods, such as red meat, chicken and fish.
 Plant-based foods, such as beans and cereals, do contain iron, but it is not as readily absorbed.
 Vitamin C increases absorption, so be sure to eat high-iron foods with a good source, such as strawberries, citrus or tomatoes.

 4. Magnesium has been called the “relaxation” mineral, helping muscles relax after a hard workout.
-It is also an electrolyte and helps reduce inflammation.
 Physical activity increases magnesium needs by 10-20%.
 Try to include a source of magnesium in your post-workout meal.
 Foods high in magnesium include nuts, avocados, bananas and tofu.
 You may also consider a post-workout beverage, such as TriFuel, to help replenish all electrolytes at once.

 5. Zinc is an important micronutrient, needed in small quantities to support the immune system and promote wound healing.
 Zinc is found in nuts, seeds, oysters, spinach, and dark chocolate.